 Remember to enjoy what you’re doing – an important step when creating a puppy drawing or any kind of drawing you like, is to enjoy what you’re doing.
 This activity is also meant to bring you pleasure and relaxation.
 So there is no need to feel stressed because something is not the way you wanted it to be.
 (For example, the eyes of my puppy look like it’s an alien, but I had a lot of fun making it so I love it just the way it is.)

-Here is the video tutorial of the puppy drawing and I hope it will help you learn how to draw a dog.
-If you enjoyed the video, please like and subscribe, because I will be publishing more ink drawing videos and other art-related materials.
+Here is the video tutorial of the puppy drawing and I hope it will help you learn how to draw a detailed dog.